syegulalp/pypacker/readme.md

 * `-a` -- Specify an entry point for analysis.
 Not needed if you're re-using a previously generated analysis.
 * `-v` -- Verbose output.

+### Advanced options

+These options provide more compact output, but at the risk of the program not working correctly.

 * `-ta` -- Treeshaking analysis on the application.
 Attempts to copy *only* the application modules that ran during the analysis phase.
 * `-tl` -- Treeshaking analysis on the libraries.
 Attempts to copy *only* the library modules that ran during the analysis phase.
 * `-t` -- Shortcut for `-ta` and `-tl`.
 * `-tli <libname>` -- Treeshake library `<libname>` only.
 * `-tlx <libname>` -- Exclude library `<libname>` from treeshaking (implies `-tl`).
+* `-o [1/2]` -- Specify optimization level for .pyc files, default is 0.
+(Some modules, such as NumPy, will object if you remove docstrings by way of optimization level 2.)
 ## Caveats

 Very buggy.
 Drastically incomplete.